Quantcast

 7.“Be a vibe!”

 Simply put, if you want to be around interesting people, then be interesting.
 As Pauleanna put it, "Once you're a resource, people will always want to mess with you.
 So, build a network before you need it."
-Whether the mentor is peer-to-peer (horizontal) or vertical, include people who are near where you are in life, as well as those who are five levels ahead of you because it opens your mind to greater possibilities.
+Whether the mentor is peer-to-peer (horizontal) or vertical, including people who are near where you are in life, as well as those who are five levels ahead of you because it opens your mind to greater possibilities.
 If you don't have a peer-to-peer group that you can go to for business advice, solutions, or discussions, then you may want to re-evaluate your relationships.
 Otherwise, you could decide to step up and be the one who starts to normalize those types of conversations.

 Featured image via Pauleanna Reid